RikudouSage/ActivityPub/README.md

 - **recommended** - a custom opinionated set of rules, stricter than **strict**, but should prevent you making some mistakes which are technically correct but make no real sense.
 Some bugs are possible for edge cases.

-Validations can be changed for each object individually.

 For example:

 ```php